jwt625/jwt625.github.io/_posts/2018-11-10-energy-transmit-one-bit.md

 Given the limited natural resources we have and the fact that the advance in ICT results in a positive impact on electricity consumption, it is necessary to exam and reduce the energy we spend on transmitting one bit of information.
 [3] I will consider two simple case, the energy required to transmit one bit using electrical cables and the energy required to transmit one bit, with optical fibers.

+# Part I: Energy of Electrical Signals

+To transmit an electrical signal, a voltage is built up on one end of the electrical cable, and the voltage propagates through the cable to the other end.
+The energy involved in this process is essentially used to charge up the capacitance of the wire, which is proportional to the length of the wire.
+Therefore, we will measure the capacitance by unit length and also the energy spent by unit distance the signal propagates.
+With estimations of the unit length capacitance, the voltage used for encoding the bit and the length involved, we can estimated the energy by $E ~ CV^2$.

 # References